OpusCapita/styles/README.md

 #### What is the less
 Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themeable and extendable.
-Read more information about less on [the official documentation] (http://lesscss.org/features/#features-overview-feature).
+Read more information about less on [the official documentation](http://lesscss.org/features/#features-overview-feature).

 #### About less structure inside less folder